 Neuroscience 3861 and 3862 Undergraduate Research Guidelines

 The purpose of the Undergraduate Research course is to provide the student with an introduction to the intellectual and technical aspects of research in neuroscience.
-The student works in the laboratory of a member of the neuroscience faculty at Vanderbilt and, through both reading and hands-on laboratory experience, will learn how the research scientist identifies and attempts to solve important problems in understanding how the nervous system works.
+The first semester students participate in a learning community by signing up for a discussion section titled “Entering Research Bootcamp”.
+In Entering Research Bootcamp, students explore what doing independent research means to them, clarify expectations about what to expect in lab from mentors and for their own work.
+The community also provides a secondary faculty mentor and the opportunity for students to talk to their peers about their lab experiences and challenges they may face in an independent research environment.
+During both semesters, the student works in the laboratory of a member of the neuroscience faculty at Vanderbilt and, through both reading and hands-on laboratory experience, will learn how the research scientist identifies and attempts to solve important problems in understanding how the nervous system works.

 A) Completion of either NSC 2201 or NSC 3860 is required as a pre-requisite for NSC 3861.
 Completion of NSC 3861 is required as a pre-requisite for NSC 3862.